szulcmaciej/python_cpp_comparison/Readme.md

 Compare execution speeds between C++, CPython and pypy.

-The aim of this project is to allow quick dockerized comparisons.
+The aim of this project is to learn Docker and allow quick dockerized comparisons of Cpython, pypy and C++.

 ## Requirements